julianobarbosa/zabbix-lab/README.md

   ```sh
   $ docker-compose up -d
   ```
+- Grafana already comes with configured plugin and datasources for Zabbix and for postgres database of Zabbix
+- O Grafana já vem pré-configurado com o plugin e datasources para o Zabbix e para o banco postgres do Zabbix
-- **Note** that docker **will not use 'localhost'** so, do not configure the Grafana datasources for Zabbix or PostgreSQL and also for PGAdmin to PostgreSQL and Mailhog.
+- **Note** that docker **will not use 'localhost'** so, do not use that 'localhost' hostname to configure PGAdmin to PostgreSQL and Mailhog.
 To do this configuration, look at hostname option for each container, inside docker-compose.yml file.

 # About Zabbix